What this program does

 Try to fill in as many of the bullet dimensions as possible, even if the value is zero, as in the boat-tail length for flat based bullets.
 If you miss out some dimensions, the program will try to make intelligent decisions about what those dimensions are, but it is best to be clear about the bullet dimensions in the first place.

 However, too much information can lead to conflicts!
 They are resolved in this way.
 Any entered value of base diameter will take precedence over that calculated from a boat-tail angle and boat-tail length.
 If a bullet weight is entered for the first calculation, the bullet density will be estimated from this weight and the calculated bullet volume.
 In any subsequent re-calculations, the bullet weight will be estimated from the volume determined from the new bullet dimensions and the bullet density carried through from the previous calculation.
-The only way to change the weight of the bullet without changing any other dimensions is to change the bullet density (which tacitly changed the bullet construction).
+The only way to change the weight of the bullet without changing any other dimensions is to change the bullet density (which tacitly changes the bullet construction).
 When a trajectory is required, values entered for the local atmospheric pressure (anything other than 29.92 in.
 Hg) will take precedence over local pressures estimated from the barometric pressure and the altitude.

 The program needs at least two of the following three dimensions: base diameter, boat-tail length and boat-tail angle.
 Given two of these, the program can calculate the third.